zachmeador/clanker/scratch/docs/thoughts.md

 - duplicate effort having its own chat tui. there are other llm clis.
 - have an advanced ui for app management or other clanker things.

+# fake user "stories"

+- semi-technical user types in `clanker make a fun geocities style website about penguins`. what happens? what are they expecting?